 Becca’s love of singing began before she attended her first Kindermusik class at the age of four (taught by her mother).
-By fifteen, she had given her first paid performance and already been offered a record contract with Family Tree Entertainment.
-Since settling in Northern Ireland, she has completed her Higher National Diploma in Popular Performance and spent over three years performing with an original soul band.
+By fifteen, she had given her first professional performance and already been offered a record contract with Family Tree Entertainment.
+Since settling in Northern Ireland, she has completed her Higher National Diploma in Popular Performance and spent over three years performing with the NI Soul Troop.
 Holding a First Class Honours Degree in Music with emphasis on vocal performance from Queens University Belfast, as well as an Associate Diploma in Recital-Singing with Trinity College London, Becca has been honoured by winning the Kathleen Ferrier and Silver Challenge Cups among other awards.
 Singing in Spark Opera’s premier production Bright Sparks, Becca was given a positive review in Fortnight magazine.
 She has since conducted singing and performance workshops for the opera company.
-Becca’s passion for new music (including that which involves Extended Vocal Techniques) has led her to work with several local composers such as: Marc Tweedie, Eduard Zatriqi, Aoife Lynch, Matthew Whiteside, Nigel McBride, and Brian Irvine.
+Becca’s passion for new music (including that which involves Extended Vocal Techniques) has led her to work with several composers such as: Marc Tweedie, Eduard Zatriqi, Aoife Lynch, Matthew Whiteside, Nigel McBride, and Brian Irvine.

 No stranger to the stage, Becca grew-up performing with the Paramount Art Center’s Backstage Players, and was awarded BTAS Best Actress in 2003 for her role as Audrey in Little Shop of Horrors.
 Her experiences stretch from the stage to in front of the camera- as a former cast member and featured musician on the sketch comedy show ‘Get Real TV’ broadcast by Warner Brothers’ Network- to behind the sound desk, where she received a KTCF nomination for her sound design of Attempts on Her Life and held a summer stock position as Assistant Sound Designer for Heritage Repertory Theatre.
 Her production experience fostered a fascination with the electronic side of music, which can now be heard in her own material.
-She currently fronts the local trip-hop trio - Decomposing in Paris, as well as the new Christian-Pop duo - Redemption Arc.
+She fronts the trip-hop trio - Decomposing in Paris, as well as the new Christian-Pop duo - Redemption Arc.
 Hot Press Magazine called her a “Born Star,” and Phil Taggart of BBC Radio 1 observed that she is “vocally way out there, head of the pack,” and with a range extending over 4 octaves, Becca is continuing to advance under the personal tutelage of Brett Manning (Nov 2020 - present).

 Becca's students will learn...